jo372/jo372/README.md

 * C & C++
 * Assembly Code

-Currently a work in progress: https://jordanohara.dev/
+Currently a work in progress: https://jordanohara.dev/ I also hope to be writing more articles after I finish university at https://hashnode.com/@jordanohara

 ---